andrew/ultimate-awesome/README.md

 - [awesome-engineering-path](https://github.com/92bondstreet/awesome-engineering-path) - A curated list of engineering ladder, path and compensation frameworks.
 - [awesome-llm-os](https://github.com/bilalonur/awesome-llm-os) - A curated list of awesome resources, tools, research papers, and projects related to the concept of Large Language Model Operating Systems (LLM-OS).
 - [awesome-deep-time-series-representations](https://github.com/itouchz/awesome-deep-time-series-representations) - A curated list of state-of-the-art papers on deep learning for universal representations of time series.
+- [awesome-komorebi](https://github.com/lgug2z/awesome-komorebi) - A curated list of awesome projects in the Komorebi ecosystem 🍉.
 - [awesome](https://github.com/Milkdown/awesome) - 🍼 A curated list of awesome things related to Milkdown.
 - [raspap-awesome](https://github.com/RaspAP/raspap-awesome) - 🎉 A curated list of awesome things created with RaspAP.
 - [cryosphere-links](https://github.com/awesome-cryosphere/cryosphere-links) - This is a link list with awesome data, models, and tools around the cryosphere.